Skip to main content.

 9–10 am

-The Richard B. Fisher Center for the Performing Arts is a premier professional performing arts center and hub for research and education that serves artists at all stages of their careers.
-In addition to producing original work across genres, the Fisher Center provides an artistic home for the Dance and Theater & Performance programs, as well as Bard’s student orchestras.
-Once you’ve seen the stunning facade of the Frank Gehry–designed complex, you’ll want to take this guided backstage tour.
+The Richard B. Fisher Center for the Performing Arts, designed by Frank Gehry, is a premier professional performing arts center and hub for research and education that serves artists at all stages of their careers.
+In addition to producing original work across genres, the Fisher Center provides an artistic home for the Dance and Theater and Performance Programs, as well as Bard’s student orchestras.
 Space is limited; sign up at registration.

 Sosnoff Theater lobby, Richard B. Fisher Center for the Performing Arts